G1rdo/xkcd-Comic-Reader/README.md

 * [FFC Extension Cable](https://www.adafruit.com/product/4230)

 Further improvements include adding a battery with a JST 2.0mm connector, as the board supports one.

+## License

+This work is licensed under a [Creative Commons Attribution-NonCommercial 3.0 License](LICENSE) to reflect that of the [xkcd font](https://github.com/ipython/xkcd-font/) used in the Hack Club Fallout Zine.